Object Detection in 20 Years: A Survey: Object Detection in 20 Years

 \subsubsection{Technical Evolution of Context Priming}

 Visual objects are usually embedded in a typical context with the surrounding environments.
 Our brain takes advantage of the associations among objects and environments to facilitate visual perception and cognition \cite{CVPR09-EmpContext}.
 Context priming has long been used to improve detection.
-There are three common approaches in its evolutionary history: 1) detection with local context, 2) detection with global context, and 3) context interactives, as shown in Fig.\ \ref{figure:evol-context}.
+Fig.\ \ref{figure:evol-context} shows the evolution of context priming in object detection.